China Train Stations

 • Information Board: A huge LED screen usually hangs outside, showing the timetable and status of trains.
 You will find the departure time and when and whether or not you can enter the building.

-• Entrance & Exit: the entrance is usually central to the building.
-There will be conductors checking the tickets.
-A moving conveyor belt and a metal detection door are installed at the entrance for security check.
+• Entrance & Exit: The entrance is usually central to the building.
+There are both automatic ID-ticket check channels and manual check channels.
+Those holding passport should enter via the manual check channels.
+A moving conveyor belt and a metal detection door are installed behind the entrance for security check.
+At the exit, automatic and manual channels are also installed.
 The exit usually leads to the city's public transportation.
-Self-service check-in machines are installed at entrance and exit for ticket checking.

-• Ticket Office: the ticket offices or booking halls can be found near the entrance.
+• Ticket Office: The ticket offices or booking halls can be found near the entrance.
 There are boards showing ticket information.
 Conductors seat inside windows to sell tickets.
-Many have self-service ticket machines, but after the real-name ticket policy has been applied, travelers can only book tickets on the machine with their second generation Chinese ID cards.
-E-ticket Pickup Machine is also available, which enable passengers collect their tickets that were booked online.
+Many have self-service ticket machines, but they do not recognize the passport.
+E-ticket Pickup Machine is also available, and they do not recognize passport, either.
+Overseas passengers need to go to the conductors to buy or pick up their tickets booked online.
 There are also separate ticket windows for platform tickets, and these ticket windows are usually close to the entrance or exit.

 • Left Luggage: The left luggage center or luggage storage hall is also near the entrance.
 Some provide 24-hour service.
 The charge is CNY 5 – 20 per day for luggage of different weights or sizes.
 Take Xi'an as an example, it charges CNY 5 per day for a bag not exceeding 10 kg and CNY 10 per day for a bag over 10 kg.